adeoladev/TechnicalInterview/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+# Note
+Ensure the backend project([https://github.com/Devgoda/Northwind]) is running to fetch and display data in the table.